 He's doing all the work!
 He should get all the credit!

 "Therefore, as the Holy Spirit says: 'Today, if you will hear His voice, do not harden your hearts...' "

-It is not my motivation to be too critical, but there is just so much wrong in this "theological train wreck" of a song that it really needs to be addressed, there needs to be correction and accuracy maintained.
-This song is propagating misinformation.
+It is not my motivation to be too critical, to be right just to be right, to be adversarial, but there is just so much wrong in this "theological train wreck" of a song that it really needs to be addressed, there needs to be correction and accuracy maintained.
+This song is propagating gross misinformation!

 Such is the condition of modern Christianity: there is often a lack of zeal about knowing the Word of God precisely and accurately.
 There is too much weak, "feel good" messages when the facts about sin and the dire warnings need to be proclaimed.

 Do we really care enough about God that we earnestly want to do everything right in His sight (Colossians 3), handle His Word carefully and correctly (2 Timothy 2:15), and be good ambassadors for Him (2 Corinthians 5:20)?

 As a Bible teacher I know that I need to be as precise and accurate as possible because I will be judged more severely (James 3:1).
 I definitely think that those who write songs are subject to the same scrutiny by God and be subject to the same reward system.